Financing a Dental Practice Acquisition

 It can be challenging to finance the capital expenditures and operating losses during the start-up phase, but building a practice from scratch offers the reward of full creative control in building your ideal practice.
 Careful planning and realistic projections are key when seeking start-up financing.

-Key points to consider:
+Key points to in favor of a startup:

 Thorough location research ensures your new practice is situated in an area with sufficient demand potential to sustain your envisioned practice size.
 Choose the right location based on rigorous research for a solid foundation to build a thriving new patient base over time.
 Here’s how to do it: